Saturation velocity: Small scale devices

 For extremely small scale devices, where the high-field regions may be comparable or smaller than the average mean free path of the charge carrier, one can observe velocity overshoot, or hot electron effects which has become more important as the transistor geometries continually decrease to enable design of faster, larger and more dense integrated circuits.
 The regime where the two terminals between which the electron moves is much smaller than the mean free path, is sometimes referred as ballistic transport.
-There have been numerous attempts in the past to build transistors based on this principle without much success.
+There are numerous attempts to build transistors based on this principle.
 Nevertheless, developing field of nanotechnology, and new materials such as Carbon nanotubes and graphene, offers new hope.

-Negative differential resistivity
+Negative differential resistance

 Though in a semiconductor such as Si saturation velocity of a carrier is same as the peak velocity of the carrier, for some other materials with more complex energy band structures, this is not true.
 In GaAs or InP for example the carrier drift velocity reaches to a maximum as a function of field and then it begins to actually decrease as the electric field applied is increased further.
 Carriers which have gained enough energy are kicked up to a different conduction band which presents a lower drift velocity and eventually a lower saturation velocity in these materials.
-This results in an overall decrease of current for higher voltage until all electrons are in the "slow" band and this is the principle behind operation of a Gunn diode, which can display negative differential resistivity.
+This results in an overall decrease of current for higher voltage until all electrons are in the "slow" band and this is the principle behind operation of a Gunn diode, which can display negative differential resistance.
 Due to the transfer of electrons to a different conduction band involved, such devices, usually single terminal, are referred to as Transferred electron devices, or TEDs.